bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ```

 Note that this feature should be used with care -- inappropriate usage can actually *worsen* performance.
 Any time you perform an optimization, make sure you check that it actually speeds things up!

-## `SystemParam` Improvements

-<div class="release-feature-authors">authors: @JoJoJet</div>

-Central to Bevy's ECS are `SystemParam`s: these types, such as `Query<>` and `Res<>`, dictate what a system can and can't do.
-Previously, manually creating one required implementing a family of four inseparable traits.
-In **Bevy 0.10**, we've [used generic associated types](https://github.com/bevyengine/bevy/pull/6865) to [reduce this to just two traits](https://github.com/bevyengine/bevy/pull/6919): `SystemParam` and `ReadOnlySystemParam`.

-Additionally, the `#[derive(SystemParam)]` macro has received a host of miscellaneous improvements to reduce friction:

-* **Flexibility**: you are no longer forced to declare lifetimes you don't use.
-Tuple structs are now allowed, and const generics don't break things.
-* **Encapsulation**: a long-standing bug has been fixed that leaked the types of private fields.
-Now, `SystemParam`s can properly encapsulate private world data.
-* **Limitless**: the 16-field limit has been lifted, so you can make your params as ridiculously long as you want.
-This is most useful for generated code.

 ## Ref&lt;T&gt; Queries